Mageean and Griggs among Belfast meet competitors

 The meeting has become one of the great 'under-the-radar' success stories in Northern Ireland sport since the indefatigable Christie first staged the event eight years ago.

-The Belfast man plays down talk that it is almost a one-man-band operation but in reality that is almost the case as he has convinced local businesses to sponsor individual races, in addition to attracting big brand support in recent years including Saturday's main backers TripAdvisor.
+The Belfast man plays down talk that it is almost a one-man-band operation but in reality that is almost the case as he has convinced local businesses to sponsor individual races, in addition to attracting big brand support in recent years including Saturday's main backers Tripadvisor.

 Unlike other World Continental Tour meetings, the Belfast Irish Milers Meet does not have a big budget but the organisation, competition and atmosphere at the event means top athletes are happy to turn up - in many cases at their own expense.